-LPN 119 Pharmacology: This course introduces students to contemporary practice and skills essential to the role of the practical nurse.
-This course introduces the practical/vocational nursing student to the study of the pharmacology.
+LPN 219 Pharmacology: This course introduces students to contemporary practice and skills essential to the role of the practical nurse.
 The study includes an introduction to pharmacology, dosage calculations, administration of medications, and classification of drugs.
 Content addresses a history of pharmacology, basics of pharmacology, patient safety in medication administration, regulations, and prescriptions and labels.
-Additional topics are review of mathematics, measurement systems, and dosage calculations.
-Methods of administration are outlined.
-Lastly, classification of drugs according to the body systems are included.
-Laboratory reinforces theory concepts of medication administration.
-This course also introduces the practical/vocational nurse to the technical and clinical aspects of immunization, skin testing, the performance of venipuncture and the IV therapy specific to the Pennsylvania scope of practice for the LPN.
+Laboratory and simulation experiences reinforce theory concepts.

-NUR 122 Anatomy & Physiology: This course covers the fundamentals of human anatomy relevant for clinical applications for the practical nursing student.
-Emphasis of this course is on gross anatomy utilizing a systems approach to prepare students to understand the relationship among structures.
-It presents basic principles of anatomy, physiology, chemistry and microbiology.
-The structures, functions and interrelationships of all body systems are presented from simple to the complex concepts and discussed as they relate to the maintenance of health and wellness.
+MED 122 Anatomy & Physiology: The emphasis of this course is on gross anatomy utilizing a systems approach to prepare students to understand the relationship among structures.
+Basic principles of anatomy, physiology, chemistry, and microbiology will be introduced.
+The structures, functions, and interrelationships of all body systems are presented from simple to complex concepts and discussed as they relate to the maintenance of health and wellness.

-LPN 202 Medical-Surgical Nursing I This course covers basic medical-surgical principles and skills.
-Nursing judgment is applied in relationship to clients who have medical-surgical health care needs.
+LPN 212 Medical-Surgical I The course covers basic medical-surgical principles and skills.
+Nursing judgment is applied in relationship to clients who have medical-surgical and mental health care needs.
 Students provide care based on Maslow's hierarchy of needs.
-Students develop an understanding of quality, safety, infection control and professional standards as they provide care to medical-surgical patients.
-Students develop an understanding of the care for a patient with fluid and electrolyte imbalances.
-Diseases and disorders of the sensory, integumentary, Gastrointestinal, Hepatic, Pancreatic, urinary, genitourinary and reproductive system, endocrine, and musculoskeletal systems will be discussed.
-Use of information technology to provide basic care are explored as it relates to documentation of client care.
-The course includes health promotion and the wellness/illness continuum as well as continuity of care for clients who have common diseases and disorders.
-The student studies how to provide basic health teaching reinforcement to clients with identified disease and disorder health needs, using established teaching plans.
+The course includes health promotion and the wellness/illness continuum as well as continuity of care for clients who have diseases and disorders of the sensory, integumentary, Gastrointestinal, Hepatic, Pancreatic, urinary, genitourinary, endocrine, mental health, and musculoskeletal.
 Simulation, lab, and clinical experiences reinforce theory concepts.

-LPN 204 Medical-Surgical Nursing II: This course builds on Med-Surgical Nursing I utilizing nursing judgement and the nursing process in classroom, simulation, and clinical settings which include patients who experience complex/critical care needs.
-Students will demonstrate an in-depth understanding of the role of LPN/LVN with IV therapy according to the PA Code.
-Additionally, this course helps the student understand health and illness through care of patients with IV therapy, fluid and electrolyte imbalances, infection, shock, pain, cancer, and emergent conditions and disaster/bioterrorism responses.
-Students also develop an understanding of influences on health and illness by reviewing developmental considerations and chronic illness in nursing care of adults and older adults; patient care settings and nursing care of patients at end-of life.
-Students will develop an understanding of the role of the LPN/LVN in body system functions, data collection and therapeutic measures for the immune system, cardiovascular system, hematologic and lymphatic systems, respiratory system, and neurologic systems including modules on mental health.
-The course includes health promotion and the wellness/illness continuum as well as continuity of care for clients who have common diseases and disorders.
-The student studies how to provide basic health teaching reinforcement to clients with identified disease and disorder health needs, using established teaching plans.
+LPN 214 Medical-Surgical II: This course builds on Med-Surgical Nursing I utilizing nursing judgment and the nursing process in the classroom, simulation, and clinical settings which include patients who experience complex/critical care needs.
+Students will demonstrate an in-depth understanding of the role of LPN/LVN.
+Disease processes covered in this course include the care of patients with fluid and electrolyte imbalances, infection, shock, pain, cancer, and emergent conditions.
 Simulation, lab, and clinical experiences reinforce theory concepts.